XiangxiongFeng/p8105_hw2_XiangxiongFeng/HW2.md

 includes Wheel_Type, which shows which type the trash wheel is; Homes Powered, which is calculate from Weight and average household energy usage; data, which shows data information.
-By the available data, the total weight of trash collected by Professor Trash Wheel is 1875.1.
+By the available data, the total weight of trash collected by Professor Trash Wheel is 216.26.
 The total number of cigarette butts collected by Gwynnda in July of 2021 is 1.63^{4}.

 # Problem 3

-# a.
+# a. import and clean the dataset of baseline

 ``` r
 baseline_df =